One of the commonly used plants in the aquarium hobby is Ceratopteris thalictroides popularly known as Water Sprite.

 Quarantine Water Sprite

-- They can be treated with chemicals (pesticide) to remove parasites, snails, etc. However, these chemicals are extremely poisonous to shrimp and invertebrates.
+- They can be treated with chemicals (pesticides) to remove parasites, snails, etc. However, these chemicals are extremely poisonous to shrimp and invertebrates.

 To find out more, read my articles: